Sweden Southern Sweden

 Pålsjö mill river

-8. Sofiero Castle and Flower Park – Royal summer palace
+8. Sofiero Castle and Flower Park – A royal summer palace

-Just 5 kilometres north of Helsingborg lies the charming, royal summer castle Sofiero with its flower park.
+Just 5 kilometres north of Helsingborg lies Sofiero Palace, the former royal summer residence surrounded by large gardens and a flower park.

 Read much more about what you can experience at Sofiero’s official website.